IlyaDonskikh/mr-use-case/README.md

 }
 ```

-Read more about it on [MrError page](https://github.com/IlyaDonskikh/mr-error).
+Read more about it on [Mr.Error page](https://github.com/IlyaDonskikh/mr-error).

 ## Overview